rust-lang/rust/src/doc/rustc-dev-guide/src/overview.md

 avoid mentioning how the compiler implements these steps except as needed;
 we'll talk about that later.

-**TODO: Would be great to have a diagram of this once we nail down the details...**

 - The compile process begins when a user writes a Rust source program in text and invokes the `rustc` compiler on it.
 The work that the compiler needs to